Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Lunch rooms and tea rooms also helped keep shoppers in the building.
 In the 1870s many restaurants would not serve women unless they were escorted by men.
 But women could enjoy a lunch or snack without men in beautifully appointed store tea rooms.
 Eventually, the tea rooms offered fashion shows that featured garments sold at the store.

 Though men worked in many departments and held higher positions, young women worked as clerks.
 Female shoppers felt more comfortable buying lingerie and undergarments from a young lady.
 In the late 1800s, young women worked long hours, Ten to sixteen hours shifts were common.
-Yet the surrounding were an improvement over factory work and more social than domestic work.
+Yet the working environment was an improvement over factory work and more social than domestic work.
 (Domestic work was often a solitary pursuit) Girls worked Sundays and on holidays to prepare for the next day.
 Clerks were often searched by guards at the end of their shifts.

 Female store clerks did not have a good reputation.
 Unfamiliar with social graces, many appeared ignorant and inarticulate.
 Rumors of prostitution circulated.
 Most of the lower class girls who took these jobs had no previous interaction with the middle class and were looked down on by shoppers.